 It was from the River Deben that an Anglo-Saxon ship was hauled up the valley before it formed the burial chamber found in Mound One, where the famous treasure was discovered by Suffolk archaeologist Basil Brown.

-Work on the observation tower has already begun in May/June 2018, marking the first physical work to take place on site with our archaeological excavation of the tower’s footprint.
-The work marked the first time a dig has taken place so close to the Royal Burial Ground in almost 30 years.
+Work on the observation tower began in May and June 2018 with our archaeological excavation of the tower’s footprint marking the first physical work to take place on site.
+The excavation marked the first time a dig has taken place so close to the Royal Burial Ground in almost 30 years.

 Led by a team of archaeologists from Museum of London Archaeology (MOLA), the dig also saw Sutton Hoo staff and volunteers taking hands-on roles to work alongside the experts throughout the work.